ulno/mcminos/website/stories/index.rst

 |google-paid| |apple-paid|

-At first McMinos may look a lot like its archetype, that classic video and arcade game whith a circular protagonist whose task it is to eat all pellets in a maze.
+At first McMinos may look a lot like its archetype (Pacman and Sokoban), that classic video and arcade game with a circular protagonist whose task it is to eat all pellets in a maze.
 And indeed, some levels are just like that.
 But McMinos is more: inspired by many classics we have added many extras and features to make our levels fun, some rich in action, some brain teasers to puzzle you quite a